weareunderdesign/weareunder.design/underground.md

 * clear typography: readable and eye-catching - type should grab attention
 * minimalist: simple and focused - remove everything unnecessary

-## flow
+## doing

+how we work together - our culture, practices, and systems.

+### culture

 we embrace the chaos of remote work - our partners spans the globe like a digital octopus. find your groove, respect time zones, and your home office setup.

-four-day sprint madness - we work monday to thursday, 9am-6pm. but hey, if inspiration strikes at 3am on a tuesday, who are we to judge? do your best work when you're at your best.

 stay inspired, stay weird - take time to explore new ideas, experiment, and share what makes your creative juices flow. the weirder, the better.

-### principles

-our framework for delivering exceptional products and services through three core principles:
-* smart automation - let tools do the heavy lifting
-* clear goals - know exactly where we're heading
-* rapid results - ship fast, learn faster

-high standards are not optional. "pretty good" isn't good enough. think first. design second. never guess.

-* focused 1-3 week sprints with clear deliverables
-* value outcomes over hours
-* own your milestones: assign, manage, complete
-* move forward, not sideways
+do your best work when you're at your best - if inspiration strikes at 3am on a tuesday, who are we to judge?

-### freelancer system
+### system

 **getting started**
 - receive brief via figma or whatsapp